TaitoUnited/taito-cli/docs/tutorial/03-local-development.md

 ### 3.3.
 Create a unit test

-In the server-template unit tests are differentiated from integration and end-to-end tests by using `unit` as filename suffix instead of `test`.
+In the kubernetes-template unit tests are differentiated from integration and end-to-end tests by using `unit` as filename suffix instead of `test`.
 A unit test must work within boundaries of a single Docker container.
 That is, no database or external services involved.
 You can achieve this by [mocking](TODO-link).

 ```shell
 TODO